ChandaHubbard/Intermediate-Javascript/JavaScript-Mock-Interview.md

 - typeof: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/typeof
 - instanceof: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/instanceof

-### Extra Credit
-Learn how to do this problem using Maps: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map

 # Part I

 - Given that you have an already valid JSON string where the keys are all kebab-case,